 There are some residual ancient wisdom tidbits left in our modern world.
 Maybe the concept of knowing it’s time to plant corn when the whippoorwill sings stems from some of that early knowledge known to this country’s original inhabitants.

 Season’s First Mow

+And, we mowed grass this week for the first time this year.
 Almost certainly that description of my activity has not brought to your mind what actually happens when I mow grass.